Why would someone buy from you?

 Here comes the sales talk.
 You remember these talks, where the sales guy will brag about why they are better than their competition.
 Yawn.

 But it’s not about the competition.
 Typically the consumer doesn’t want to change from what they are currently doing.
-So don’t compare your solution versus the competition, they might not even care.
+Don’t compare your solution versus the competition because they might not even care.
 And if they do, they will be the ones bringing it up, rest assured.
-Do compare yourself versus what they currently are doing, or are not doing but should be.
+Do compare yourself versus what they are currently doing, or not doing but should be.
 The status quo is your biggest competition.

 Sketch two scenarios: the first one without using your service, the second one with using your service.
 What are the results you can deliver?